-As a Puerto Rican or “boricua” long ago transplanted to St. Paul, Minn., I still spend Januaries and Februaries in a “Dear God, what I have done” state — except when I am snowboarding, which is a blast.
+As a Puerto Rican or “boricua” transplanted decades ago to St. Paul, Minn., I still spend Januaries and Februaries in a “Dear God, what I have done” state — except when I am snowboarding, which is a blast.

 Professionally, I’m a journalist.
 Always have been.
-As a schoolboy, I began writing for “La Flama,” the cute little student newspaper at my Colegio Espíritu Santo parochial school in Hato Rey, Puerto Rico, and I’ve never stopped being a “journo.”
+As a schoolboy, I began writing for “La Flama,” the cute little student paper at my Colegio Espíritu Santo parochial school in Hato Rey, Puerto Rico, and I have never stopped being a newspaperman.

 Today, I wear a variety of journalism hats.